 The "M21: Fire behavior models" section delves into the complexities of modeling wildfire behaviors.
 The unpredictability of wildfires has led to the development of various simulation models to study and prevent them.
 These models face challenges due to intricate physics and chemistry interactions, computational demands, and defining input parameters.
 Wildfires are multifaceted, involving chaotic chemical reactions and physical processes spanning varying scales.
 A critical component in studying wildfires is the rate of spread (ROS), influenced by factors like fuel type, terrain, and atmospheric conditions.
 Three primary model categories for wildfire spread are: physical and quasi-physical models, empirical and quasi-empirical models, and simulation and mathematical analog models.
 The recent trend in wildfire modeling combines both physical and empirical fire models with computational fluid dynamic (CFD) models.
-Two main types of models simulate dynamic spatial fire spread: models based on CFD principles and fire perimeter propagation models.
-Additionally, mathematical models and geographic information systems (GIS) play a pivotal role in analyzing wildfire data, aiding in the creation of software simulations for fire spread in varying terrains and environments.
+Two main types of models simulate dynamic spatial fire spread: models and geographic information systems (GIS) play a pivotal role in analyzing wildfire data, aiding in the creation of software simulations for fire spread in varying terrains and environments.
 The research overview incorporates literature from prominent databases, using specific keywords to ensure relevance to the study of wildfire behavior and modeling.